songli/BioinformaticCourse/README.md

 3. Using ARC resources
 4. Linux command recipes for bioinformatics

-## Using Linux: There are more than one way to get there:
+## Using Linux: there are more than one way to get there:

 1. Buy a mac and install homebrew
 2. Buy an old machine an install linux on it